Actively Recruiting

 - Bilateral breast cancer

-- Prior history of breast cancer, including ductal carcinoma in situ or invasive cancer
+- Prior history of breast cancer or ductal carcinoma in situ

-- Diagnosis of any malignancy within 5 years except certain skin cancers and cured cervical carcinoma in situ
+- Diagnosis of any malignancy within 5 years except certain cured skin or cervical cancers

 - Severe pulmonary diseases such as interstitial pneumonia

-- HIV/AIDS or active hepatitis B or C infection
+- HIV/AIDS, active hepatitis B or C infection, or co-infection

-- Recent serious cardiovascular events or conditions within 6 months
+- Recent serious cardiovascular events within 6 months before randomization

 - Known allergy to study drugs